 Separative Work Unit ("SWU") - The standard measure of enrichment in the uranium enrichment industry is a separative work unit.
-A SWU represents the effort that is required to transform a given amount of natural uranium into two streams of uranium, one enriched in the U^{235} isotope, and is measured using a standard formula based on the physics of uranium enrichment.
+A SWU represents the effort that is required to transform a given amount of natural uranium into two streams of uranium, one enriched in the U235 isotope and the other depleted in the U235 isotope, and is measured using a standard formula based on the physics of uranium enrichment.
 The amount of enrichment contained in LEU under this formula is commonly referred to as the SWU component.

-Technetium - A byproduct from the operation of nuclear reactors and a contaminant in natural uranium
+Technetium - A byproduct from the operation of nuclear reactors and a contaminant in natural uranium.